Kick-off (association football): Procedure

 The ball must be stationary and on the centre spot.
 All players, except for the kicker, must be in their own half of the field of play, and all opposing players must remain at least 10 yards (9.15 m) from the ball (a distance marked on the pitch by the centre circle), until the ball is in play.

 Once the referee has given the signal for the kick-off, the ball is kicked in any direction.
 The ball is in play once it is kicked and clearly moves.
 The player taking the kick-off may not touch the ball again until it has been touched by another player.
 A goal may be scored directly from a kick-off against the opposing team.
-An own goal may not be scored directly from the kick-off; if the ball goes directly into the goal of the team taking the kick-off, a corner kick is awarded to the opposing team.

 Infringements

 If the kick-off is taken with a moving ball, or from the wrong place, it is retaken.
 A retake is also required if a player other than the kicker is in the opponents' half, or an opponent is less than 10 yards from the centre spot.
 A player who excessively delays the restart of play is cautioned.

-It is an offence for the kicker to touch the ball a second time before it has been touched by another player; this is punishable by an indirect free kick to the opposing team from where the offence occurred, unless the second touch was also a more serious handling offence, in which case it is punishable by a direct free kick.
+It is an offence for the kicker to touch the ball a second time before another player has touched it; this is punishable by an indirect free kick to the opposing team from where the offence occurred, unless the second touch was also a more serious handling offence, in which case it is punishable by a direct free kick.